mahrud/mahrud.github.io/research.md

 {% endcomment %}

 > ![](../static/2208.00562.png){:width="80%; display:block; margin: auto;"}
-*The vanishing requirements which imply a Horrocks-type splitting criterion.*
+*The terms of a resolution of the diagonal for Hirzebruch surface of type a.*
 {: style="text-align: center"}

 - **Bounds on Multigraded Regularity** \\